 Online: You can also make an online credit card payment by signing in to your Capital One account.

-Where you decide to pay your Capital One credit card bill in person, if anywhere, depends on how strapped you are for time.
-You might have to pay a fee if you aren’t close to a Capital One bank, or one isn’t open.
+Deciding where to pay your Capital One credit card bill in person depends on how strapped you are for time.
+If you’re not paying your bill at a Capital One Bank location, you might also have to pay a fee.
 But that will certainly beat triggering a late payment fee.
-Make sure to bring the proper information, identification and form of payment needed.
+No matter where you choose to pay your bill, make sure to bring the proper information, identification and form of payment needed.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.